-Each fan assembly has either a terminal box mounted on the motor or on the fan duct.
+Each fan assembly has either a terminal box mounted on the motor or on the fan housing.
 The fan assembly electrical supply must be connected to the terminal box by a qualified and competent electrician.
 It is good practice to fit a clearly marked isolator switch close to the fan.
 In addition, we recommend the use of a second clearly marked and accessible switch remote from the fan.
 Using two switches provides an enhanced level of safety when isolating the fan during maintenance.
 A suitable earth must also be connected.
 Sufficient cable length must be provided to allow for movement of the fan on its mountings.

 A connection diagram providing wiring details is supplied with all fan assemblies (typically inside the terminal box lid).
-Figures 3 to 12 (pages 19 to 23) show wiring terminal details for smaller fans.
-Figure 2 (page 18) shows the correct assembly sequence of terminal box parts, and recommended torque values to be applied.
+Figure 3 (page 18) show wiring terminal details.
+Figure 2 (page 17) shows the correct assembly sequence of terminal box parts.
+For recommended torque values, please request these from Woods Air Movement USA.
 It is essential that no lock washers or nuts are used between the motor lead eyelet, connecting link or customers supply lead eyelet (when fitted).